Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Dispersion relations

 In the numerical investigation it is demonstrated that the damping has noticeable effects already at an earlier stage than a first look at the above plot would suggest.
-Note that the Nyquist frequency, on the other hand, $f_{Ny} = \Delta^{-1}/2$ (corresponding to $k\cdot \Delta=\pi$), is not the limiting factor for wave modeling in this numerical scheme.
+Note that the Nyquist frequency, on the other hand, $f_\text{Ny} = \Delta^{-1}/2$ (corresponding to $k\cdot \Delta=\pi$), is not the limiting factor for wave modeling in this scheme.
 It has to be stayed well below the Nyquist limit for accurately time-evolved waves.
-Note also that the simulation of a high frequency wave does not overshoot the Nyquist limit, as it would be sampled as a wave with lower frequency, see Figure \ref{fig:nyquist}.
-The relevant frequency scale of the dispersion relation in Figure \ref{fig:dispersion} thus ranges only to the Nyquist limit.
-The algorithm is stable for any frequency.
+Note also that the simulation of a high-frequency wave does not overshoot the Nyquist limit, as it would be sampled as a wave with lower frequency, see Figure \ref{fig:nyquist}.
+The relevant frequency scale of the dispersion relation in Figure \ref{fig:dispersion} thus ranges only to the Nyquist limit and the scheme is generally stable for any frequency.

+It has to be noted that energy is not conserved on the grid as a consequence of the amplitude damping during the propagation.
+The imaginary part of $\omega$ and therefore the damping effect might be small if the grid resolution is high, but there is a trade-off since high grid resolutions are computationally more expensive.